 Types of Instrument Rates

-Conveyance of immovable property 2% 7
+Conveyance of immovable property 2%

 Lease of immovable property 0.5%-2% (based on the term)

 Bonds (including mortgage deeds) 0.5%

 Transfer of shares 0.1%

 Agreements relating to joint venture agreements, production or profit sharing contracts, construction agreements or other similar contracts 1% of the value (maximum of MMK 150,000)

-7 Additional 2% surcharge and municipal charges may apply depending on the location of property
+&lt;sup>8 Additional 2% surcharge and municipal charges may apply depending on the location of property

 The stamp duty is generally the liability of the person as stated in the agreement.
-In case the agreement is not clear on who will be liable to pay the duty, Section 29 of the Myanmar Stamp Act states the person who will be liable to pay the duty on certain type of instrument.
-If the type of instrument does not fall in the list per Section 29 of the Act, the tax can generally be charged to either party.
+In case the agreement is not clear on who will be liable to pay the duty, Section 29 of the Myanmar Stamp Act states the person who will be liable to pay the duty on certain types of instrument.
+If the type of instrument does not fall within the list per Section 29 of the Act, the tax can generally be charged to either party.

 Stamp Duty must be paid before or upon execution of the contract if executed within Myanmar.
 Meanwhile, documents executed abroad must have the duty paid within 90 days of the document being received or brought into Myanmar.
-The penalty for late payment of stamp duty is ten times of the deficient or unpaid amount.
+The penalty for late payment of stamp duty is reduced to three times (previously ten times) of the deficient or unpaid amount starting 26 November 2019.

-11. PROPERTY TAX
+12. PROPERTY TAX